JChander/DeepRIG/README.md

 * `learning_rate` float, Initial learning rate (Default 0.01)
 * `dropout` float, Dropout rate in all layers in GCNs (Default 0.7)

-Note: The name of input file is expected as "DatasetName" + "-ExpressionData"/"-network".
+Note: The names of gene expression file and ground truth file are expected as "DatasetName" + "-ExpressionData.csv"/"-network.csv".

 Example: Inferring GRNs from scRNA-seq of mouse embryonic stem cells (mESC) using DeepRIG by following codes:
 ```